Ethical Object Disposal

 The collections review process gathers information about the collections by scoring each item on public appeal, historical importance, display potential, research potential, or use in educational activities and measures this against the council’s Collections Development Policy.
 All Accredited museums have a Collections Development Policy in order to ensure appropriate standards of care and security.
 This policy specifies the areas in which the service collects and its procedure for disposals.
 Disposal of any material needs to be based on sound curatorial justifications.

 Items receiving a low overall score are recommended for the ethical disposal process.

 As part of the review of the coastal museum collections consultation with the Herne Bay Museum Trust and Whitstable Community Museum Group has taken place.

-The Museums Association confirmed that the council’s Museums and Galleries volunteers were a suitable consultation group for the proposed disposals because they are a group of diverse stakeholders which is representative of the community.
+For the Canterbury collections The Museums Association confirmed that the council’s Museums and Galleries volunteers were a suitable consultation group for the proposed disposals because they are a group of diverse stakeholders which is representative of the community.
 Several groups of volunteers were therefore consulted during the process.

 As a result of these consultations some items were removed from the disposal lists.

 The potential disposal list is discussed, checked and challenged by three senior managers within the Museums and Galleries team and a final disposal list created.
 The Museums Association (MA) is then consulted to make them aware of the potential disposal.
 Finally, the items proposed for disposal, are approved by Canterbury City Council Councillors, the museum’s governing body.

 Once the list is approved items can be offered for disposal to other museums and their availability advertised on the Museums Association website.
 The procedure is governed by the Museums Acquisition and Disposal Policy ‘Museums Association Code of Ethics and Disposals Toolkit‘.